-Saint of the Day – 12 August – St Jane Frances de Chantal VHM (1572-1641) – Mother, Widow, Foundress (28 January 1572 at Dijon, Burgundy, France – 13 December 1641 at the Visitationist Convent at Moulins, France of natural causes).
-Her relics at Annecy, Savoy (in modern France).
-She was Beatified on 21 November 1751 by Pope Benedict XIV and Canonised on 16 July 1767 by Pope Clement XIII.
+Saint of the Day – 12 August – St Jane Frances de Chantal VHM (1572-1641) – Mother, Widow, Foundress – born on 28 January 1572 at Dijon, Burgundy, France and died on 13 December 1641 at the Visitationist Convent, Moulins, France of natural causes.
+Her relic sreside at Annecy, Savoy She was Beatified on 21 November 1751 by Pope Benedict XIV and Canonised on 16 July 1767 by Pope Clement XIII.
 Patronages – against in-law problems, against the death of parents, forgotten people, parents separated from children, widows.

 Jane Frances de Chantal was born in Dijon, France, on 28 January 1572, the daughter of the royalist president of the Parliament of Burgundy.
 Her mother died when Jane was 18 months old.
 Her father became the main influence on her education.
 She developed into a woman of beauty and refinement, lively and cheerful in temperament.
 She married the Baron de Chantal when she was 21 and then lived in the feudal castle of Bourbilly.
 Baron de Chantal was accidentally killed by an arquebus while out shooting in 1601.
 Left a widow at 28, with four children, the broken-hearted baroness took a vow of chastity.
 Her mother, step mother, sister, first two children and now her husband had died.
 Chantal gained a reputation as an excellent manager of the estates of her husband, as well as of her difficult father-in-law, while also providing alms and nursing care to needy neighbours.